 - Appointments booked via Ball Tree

-- Clinical are operated by IPC which is a not for profit company owned by local GP practices
+- Clinical are operated by IPC which is a not for profit organisation owned by local GP practices

 Talk to our reception team and they can advise you further!